TadiT7/treble_experimentations_wiki/Infinix-Hot-8.md

    DOT OS 5.1 - Boots

-   DOT OS 5.2 - Boots
+   DOT OS 5.2 - Boots - (* So far the most stable, bugfree and recent GSI tested on X650C)

    Others not tested